Miralem Pjanić: Barcelona

 On 29 June 2020, Juventus announced that they had reached an agreement with Barcelona for the transfer of Pjanić on a deal worth €60 million, plus a maximum of €5 million in bonuses, to be effective following the conclusion of the 2019–20 season.
 The deal was also coordinated with a swap of Arthur, whom Juve signed for €72 million, plus a maximum of €10 million in bonuses.
 Pjanić signed a contract with the Spanish side for the next four seasons, until the end of the 2023–24 campaign, with a buy-out clause of €400 million.
 He made his debut on 27 September, coming on as a substitute in a 4–0 home win over Villarreal in La Liga.

 However, Pjanić's stint at Barcelona was unsuccessful, as he made 30 appearances for the club (being named 13 times in the starting XI) and spent an average of 43 minutes on the pitch but did not score or assist any goals.

 Loan to Beşiktaş

 On 2 September 2021, Pjanić joined Beşiktaş on a season-long loan.

 Sharjah

 On 7 September 2022, Pjanić joined UAE Pro League club Sharjah.

 CSKA Moscow

 On 25 September 2024, Pjanić joined Russian Premier League club CSKA Moscow as a free agent.
-He won the Russian Cup.
-On 25 June 2025, Pjanić left CSKA.
+He won the Russian Cup on 1 June 2025.
+On 25 June, he left CSKA.

+After leaving CSKA, Pjanić announced his retirement from professional football in December 2025.

 International career

 Luxembourg

-Due to spending his childhood in Luxembourg, Pjanić became eligible for their national team and begun representing the nation's youth sides.
+Due to spending his childhood in Luxembourg, Pjanić became eligible for their national team and began representing the nation's youth sides.
 He represented Luxembourg in the 2006 European Under-17 Championship, for which Luxembourg qualified automatically as hosts.
 He scored Luxembourg's only goal of the tournament.
 In that same year, he scored 4 goals in a match against Belgium, which ended in a 5–5 draw.
 Before making his decision regarding his national team status, Pjanić was eligible to represent Luxembourg and Bosnia and Herzegovina.